pogrmman/NeuralNet/README.md

 ### Usage
 First install [Theano ~~0.9.0~~ 0.8.2](http://deeplearning.net/software/theano/) and
 [Numpy](http://www.numpy.org/).
-Theano 0.9.0 works fine, but has a memory leak issue.
+Theano 0.9.0 works fine, but has a [memory leak issue when there is not a linked version of mkl](https://github.com/Theano/Theano/issues/5810).
 It's not noticable on small networks, but on large ones, it can lead to crashing the system.
 You can configure Theano however you'd like, however, this code has not been tested on a GPU, so procede with caution.